anyoptimization/pymoo/docs/source/interface/termination.md

 +++

 Whenever an algorithm is executed, it needs to be decided in each iteration whether the optimization run shall be continued or not.
 Many different ways exist of how to determine when a run of an algorithm should be terminated.
-Next, termination criteria specifically developed for single or multi-objective optimization as well as more generalized, for instance, limiting the number of iterations of an algorithm, are described
+Next, termination criteria specifically developed for single or multi-objective optimization as well as more generalized, for instance, limiting the number of iterations of an algorithm, are described.

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext